datasciencecampus/transport-network-performance/README.md

 ## Understanding Transport Performance

-Transport performance is a statistic developed by The European Commission that allows measurment and comparison of how efficiently people move through transport networks.
+Transport performance is a statistic developed by The European Commission that allows measurement and comparison of how efficiently people move through transport networks.

 In the example below, transport performance is visualised for a single location